- Want to know how DoorDash came about?

 Founded in 2013 by Andy Fang, Tony Xu, Evan Moore, and Stanley Tang, these Stanford alumni decided to disrupt and innovate the meal delivery industry.
 At the time of its founding, food delivery services were only listing restaurants, making the restaurant responsible for delivering orders themselves.

-The company started as "PaloAltoDelivery.com," using the launch to test their platform.
+The company started as "PaloAltoDelivery.com," using the launch to test its platform.
 After receiving hundreds of orders in the first few weeks of operation, the founders decided to formalize the operation, and DoorDash was the result.

 By 2015, some two years after its founding, DoorDash was available in 18 cities across the US, with a valuation of $600 million.